École Secondaire Henri-Bourassa

 École secondaire Henri-Bourassa is a Francophone public and mixed secondary school located in Montréal-Nord borough in Montreal.
-Part of the Centre de services scolaire de la Pointe-de-l'Île (CSSDM), it was originally in the catholic School board Commission des écoles catholiques de Montréal (CECM) before the 1998 reorganization of School boards from religious communities into linguistic communities in Quebec.
+Part of the Centre de services scolaire de la Pointe-de-l'Île (CSSPI), it was originally in the catholic School board Commission des écoles catholiques de Montréal (CECM) before the 1998 reorganization of School boards from religious communities into linguistic communities in Quebec.
 In 2019, the school had 2,116 students and 100 teachers.

 History

 In 1967, the Ministère de l'Éducation (Québec) implement the concept of écoles polyvalentes arising from the Parent Commission Report published between 1963 and 1966.
 Two factors have contributed to the creation of those schools all over Quebec: baby-boomers and urban sprawl.
 This type of polyvalent schools involve two elements: general education and professional education.
 It is in this political context that the Polyvalente Henri-Bourassa was created and the school will be inaugurated in 1967.
 It formerly separated the girls and boys inside the school until 1970.

 The school's name is linked to French Canadian politician and journalist Henri Bourassa.
 It was a symbolic act in 1967 to give the school a name that was not referring to a saint but for someone who was known as a free thinker and independent to set the will to enter in modern times.
 Also, many young teachers were hired being in contrast with the religious role at that time.